adityajain10/foot365-live-streaming-chatbot-prediction-app-on-aws/README.md

 * Get standings of Teams in EPL

 The application will call these APIs only when required to.

-## Challenges Faced

-* Security and Session Handling for multiple pages
-* Simulating live stream logic for Kafka
-* Machine Learning based complexities
-* Integration with cloud and merging back-end and front-end logic
-* Data Scraping to usable formats within AWS
-* Adhering to AWS dependencies
-* Sticking to 100$ limit with Student Plan

 ## Future Work
 * Expanding the domain to other Football leagues across the world.